 How can EDLounge help?

 EDLounge Limited is a training and education centre providing virtual learning, management and guidance through an online platform.
 EDClass+ offers over 11,000 lessons on a wide range of subjects, as well as live teaching and support.
-EDLounge Limited has also been inspected by Ofsted.
+EDLounge has also been inspected by Ofsted.